leiarenee/sf-pipeline/README.md

 ## Description

-Continious deployment of a static application via GitOps approach using AWS Step-functions along with AWS Batch on Fargate to enqueue and orchestrate on-demand terraform/terragrunt jobs.
+Continious deployment via GitOps approach using AWS Step-functions along with AWS Batch on Fargate to enqueue and orchestrate on-demand terraform/terragrunt jobs.

 ### Project Links